Search...

 What will it involve?

-Once selected, young Changemakers from the UK and global partners will receive a grant between £500-£1000 to support their practice, and will be invited into a reflective creative process using a peer-support framework.
+Once selected, young Changemakers will receive a grant of up to £1000 to support their practice, and will be invited into a reflective creative process using a peer-support framework.
 This will include:

 Changemakers will be encouraged to document:

-They may choose photography, short video, painting, audio reflection, graffiti art, illustration, digital collage, or other accessible forms.
+They may choose photography, short video, painting, audio reflection, graffiti art, illustration, digital collage or other accessible forms.
 What matters is honesty, dignity and connection rather than polish.
-The brief intentionally avoids technical rules.
-It focuses instead on care, agency and the invitation to share what feels meaningful.

 The Exhibition

-Changemakers will be chosen to exhibit their work at an exhibition in New York in April 2026, with cultural institutions, funders, and practitioners in attendance.
+Changemakers will be chosen to exhibit their work at an exhibition in London in May 2026, with cultural institutions, funders, and practitioners in attendance.
+The exhibition will later be shown in New York in September.

 Who are our Global Partners?